Jay Peak Resort: Trails and lifts

 The mountain has a total uphill capacity of approximately 12,820 skiers/hour.
 The oldest of the lifts, the 60-person aerial tramway, also known as the "tram", is the only one of its type in the State of Vermont.
-This tramway was originally installed in 1966 by Von Roll, and upgraded in 2000 with new cabins from Garaventa.
+This tramway was originally installed in 1966 by Von Roll and upgraded in 2000 with new cabins from Garaventa.

 In 1985, the resort purchased the Jet Triple chair from Doppelmayr to replace a T-Bar.
 This was followed in 1987 with the purchase of the Bonaventure Quad which replaced a double chairlift.
 In 1999 the resort removed the Green Mountain Double chair, which had serviced the north side of the mountain for 30 years, and replaced it with the Green Mountain Flyer (dubbed the "Green Mountain Freezer" by skiers because of its notoriously cold ride due to the strong winds blowing on it), the mountain's first high-speed detachable chairlift.
 The other five lifts serve the lower mountain terrain.

 In May 2016 the state raised concerns over the safety of the aerial tramway, which resulted in $4.5 million worth of electronic upgrades and carriage overhauls.
 The capacity of the two tram cars was reduced from 60 to 45 at this time.

 To gain access to the lifts, an RFID system scans a chip embedded in a plastic card which is typically held in the skier's pocket.

 Snowfall

-The summit is at an elevation of 3,968 feet (1,209 m), with a 2,153 foot (656 m) vertical drop.
-Jay Peak has the largest average annual snowfall (359 inches or 9.1 metres) of any ski area in Eastern North America.
+The summit is at an elevation of 3,862 feet (1,177 m), with a 2,153 foot (656 m) vertical drop.
+Jay Peak has the largest average annual snowfall of any ski area in Eastern North America.
+The resort states its annual snowfall at 359 inches (9.1 metres), while the Zrankings ski resort data site calculates it at 322 inches, excluding October and May snow, writing: "Jay Peak's location near the northern tip of the Green Mountains and its proximity to large bodies of water means it often catches moist air.
+As this moist air is forced upwards by the mountain's topography, it cools and condenses, leading to snowfall, a process known as orographic lift.

+The resort's record total for snowfall occurred in the 2016–2017 season, amounting to 491 inches, which was nearly equaled in the 2024–25 season, with 475 inches of snowfall.